rturnq/solid-router/README.md

 ```

 ### `<Link>`
-Renders an anchor tag when clicked will update the router's location.
+Renders an anchor tag which when clicked, will update the router's location.
 Relative hrefs not starting with a '/' will be resolved against the parent route and those starting with a '/' will be resolved against the router's base path.
 Absolute hrefs with a scheme or authority (eg. http://, https://, \/\/) will act like a normal anchor tags and not interact with the router at all.

 ```typescript
 interface LinkProps extends JSX.AnchorHTMLAttributes<HTMLAnchorElement> {